eduribeirocampos/SFND-Lidar-Obstacle-Detection/README.md

 It was studied the best practice to develop a pipeline to work with Lidar data.For more details please check the [Velodyne website](https://velodynelidar.com/products/hdl-64e/) and the [Point Cloud Library](https://pointclouds.org/).

-The goals of the project is available in the [project Rubric](https://review.udacity.com/#!/rubrics/2529/view) webpage.

 The whole process consider the next 4 main steps.

 1.Segmentation (RANSAC).<br/>
 2.Clustering (KD-Tree).<br/>
 3.Bounding boxes.<br/>
-4.Downsampling data.
+4.Filtering and Downsampling data.
 (Voxel Grid - Region of Interest).<br/>

 ## 1. Segmentation.